-Haematopus palliatus is an obligate coastal species, and uses low-lying coastal habitats for nesting and roosting, and also as wintering areas.
+H. palliatus is an obligate coastal species, and uses low-lying coastal habitats for nesting and roosting, and also as wintering areas.
 This makes the species particularly vulnerable to effects of sea-level rise.
-The Intergovernmental Panel on Climate Change predicts that global temperature will rise between 1.4 and 5.8° C by 2100, a temperature increase that is likely without precedent in the last 10,000 years (IPCC 2001).
-As a result of thermal expansion of ocean water and increased melting of landfast ice, sea level is expected to rise between 0.09 and 0.88 meters by 2100.
-Furthermore, more recent estimates suggest that sea-level rises will be even higher, likely to reach 1 meter, and potentially even 2 meters (Rahmstorf 2007, Pfeffer et al. 2008).
+The Intergovernmental Panel on Climate Change predicts that global temperature will rise between 1.4 and 5.8°C by 2100, a temperature increase that is likely without precedent in the last 10,000 years (IPCC 2001).
+As a result of thermal expansion of ocean water and increased melting of landfast ice, sea level is expected to rise between 0.09 and 0.88 m by 2100.
+Furthermore, more recent estimates suggest that sea-level rise will be even higher, likely to reach 1 m, and potentially even 2 m (Rahmstorf 2007, Pfeffer et al. 2008).
 In addition, global climate change is expected to include increased severity of coastal storms (IPCC 2001), which can both damage habitat and destroy nests.
 These factors can be expected to affect H. palliatus habitat, but the specific impacts are difficult to predict accurately without detailed study.
 Overwash is known to destroy nests when storms occur during the nesting season (e.g. Muñoz del Viejo et al. 2004), and can also destroy beach habitat.
-Storms can also have the effect of building barrier island or beach habitat, or removing vegetation that made it unsuitable for nesting, so the overall effects are difficult to predict.
-In addition, effects of sealevel rise on availability of food sources are unknown, but potentially serious since H. palliatus depend on foraging for shellfish and other marine organisms, often at low tide, and the ability of these organisms to adjust rapidly to rising sea levels is unknown.
+Schulte & Simons (in revision) argue that storms can also have the effect of building barrier island or beach habitat, reducing populations of terrestrial predators, or removing vegetation that made it unsuitable for nesting, so the overall effects are difficult to predict.
+In addition, effects of sea-level rise on availability of food sources are unknown, but potentially serious since H. palliatus depend on foraging for shellfish and other marine organisms, often at low tide, and the ability of these organisms to adjust rapidly to rising sea levels is unknown.
 Changing climatic conditions also lead to variation in the marine environment, such as periodic shifts in ocean currents, upwellings, and weather patterns.
 The best known of these phenomena is the El Niño Southern Oscillation (ENSO).
 It is likely that the periodicity of such events will change as a result of global climate change, though the effects of such events on H. palliatus populations are currently unknown.